Aurora Housing Market Report

 Seller Resources →

-For Renters: Aurora's rental supply has increased meaningfully since 2024, giving renters more negotiating room on lease terms and move-in incentives than in prior years.
-Average asking rents for a 2-bedroom unit in Aurora are in the $2,400–$2,700/month range as of early 2026.
-Proximity to Aurora GO Station and Yonge Street VIVA rapid transit are consistent premiums worth accounting for in your search.
+Aurora's rental inventory has increased since 2024 as investor-held units came to market, giving renters more negotiating leverage on move-in incentives and lease terms than in prior years.
+Average asking rents for a 2-bedroom unit in Aurora are approximately $2,500–$2,800/month as of early 2026 — a premium over comparable Newmarket units, reflecting Aurora's upmarket positioning.
+Proximity to Aurora GO Station and Yonge Street carry consistent premiums worth $150–$250/month.
+If the sales market continues to improve and investor activity picks up, rental supply may tighten modestly in H2 2026.

 Prices & Market Conditions